SakurajimaMaiii/ACDCSeg/README.md

 --outputs_ACDC
 ```
 ## Test
-Specify something in ''' test.py'''(line20-27),and run
+Specify something in `test.py'(line20-27),and run
-'''
-python test.py
-'''
+'python test.py'.
 Results will be shown in code/results.
-If you set '''save_visualization = True''', visualization results (nii.gz format) will be shown in results too.
+If you set 'save_visualization = True', visualization results (nii.gz format) will be shown in results too.
 We use two metrics for evaluation: Dice and Hausdorff distance.The results are reported as follows:

 | | Dice(%) | HD(mm) |